Alexabeth20/Alexabeth20.github.io/_posts/2025-04-01-med-mgmt-platform.md

 # Solution

-To address these issues, I authored a comprehensive user guide structured around key functionalities:
+To address these issues, a comprehensive user guide was created that structured around key functionalities:
 - **Dashboard Navigation:** Clear instructions for logging in with security considerations like Multi-Factor Authentication (MFA).
 - **Alert Management:** Detailed steps on resolving medication alerts, understanding various alert types (missed doses, medication conflicts, dosage adjustments), and escalating issues appropriately.
 - **Report Generation:** Simple processes for creating adherence reports and securely exporting/sharing them.
 - **Troubleshooting:** An organized section of common issues and quick resolution methods, such as password resets and alert management glitches.
 - **User Roles Management:** Explicit descriptions of roles—Pharmacist, Clinician, Admin—and their associated permissions.

+# Tools & Process
-- **Documentation Tools Used:** This guide was created and managed using **Jira** and **Confluence** to ensure organized collaboration and easy content updates.
+This guide was created and managed using **Jira** and **Confluence**.

 # Impact

-Implementing this guide improved operational efficiency, streamlined medication adherence monitoring, and enhanced overall patient safety.
-Healthcare teams reported quicker resolution of medication alerts and more accurate, timely generation of adherence reports, improving both compliance and patient care.
+Implementing guides such as this, improves an organization's operational efficiency, streamline medication adherence monitoring, and enhance overall patient safety.
+Healthcare teams may even report quicker resolution of medication alerts and more accurate, timely generation of adherence reports, improving both compliance and patient care.

 # Key Takeaways